 - Attend the GO!
 Global Orientation on Culture and Ethics Pre-Departure Orientation

-- Submit an online report at the completion of the project and optionally participate in focus groups to improve global programming
+- Submit a final report at the completion of the project

 - Submit an entry into the Experience Explorer

-- Contribute to the Center’s Carolina Navigators program by bringing back items for a culture kit, putting together a photo essay for the program, or taking part in a virtual presentation to K-12 students
+- Contribute to the Carolina Navigators program by bringing back items for a culture kit or taking part in a virtual presentation to K-12 students

 - Present at one of the Center for Global Initiatives’ Global Project Showcases or another approved speaking engagement